Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Anatomically-Informed Deep Learning Model

 \section{Anatomically-Informed Deep Learning Model}

-ACSNet uses three inter-connected DL sub-networks that progressively refine the left ventricle (LV) myocardium and scar segmentation from the LGE--CMR images.
-The input to the first DL sub-network is the result of an innovative data augmentation process, which overcomes the scarcity of public LGE--CMR scans by transforming more readily available CMR cine scans into \qts{LGE-like} images.
-To accomplish this, we developed a low-cost cine-to-LGE conversion algorithm that adds pseudo-enhancement to non-enhanced cine, thus mitigating the imbalance between LGE and cine data availability.
-The process tripled the available dataset to $400$ patient scans, amounting to $2,484$ images~\cite{ACDC,Sunnybrook,Cheng2013Prose}, acquired by a wide variety of imaging protocols in heterogeneous patient populations.
+ACSNet uses three inter-connected DL sub-networks that progressively refine the LV myocardial and enhancement segmentation from the LGE-CMR images.
+The input to the first DL sub-network is the result of an innovative data augmentation process, which overcomes the scarcity of public LGE-CMR scans by transforming more readily available CMR cine scans into \qts{LGE-like} images.
+To accomplish this, we developed a low-cost cine-to-LGE conversion algorithm that adds pseudo-enhancement to non-enhanced cine.
+The process tripled the available dataset to $400$ patient scans, amounting to $2,484$ images~\cite{ACDC,Sunnybrook,Wu2020Prose}, acquired by a wide variety of imaging protocols in heterogeneous patient populations.

 The first network in ACSNet handles the overwhelmingly high ratio of background pixels to myocardium by identifying the LV and cropping each image tightly around it (fig.~\ref{fig:network_arch}A).
-The second network then uses the tightly cropped image to differentiate blood pool, viable myocardium, and hyper-enhanced scar, returning segmentations for both tissue types (fig.~\ref{fig:network_arch}B).
-The third network is a convolutional autoencoder which refines the shape of myocardium and scar in each slice and in the total volume (fig.~\ref{fig:network_arch}C).
+The second network then uses the tightly cropped image to differentiate blood pool, viable myocardium, and regions of enhancement, returning segmentations for both tissue types (fig.~\ref{fig:network_arch}B).
+The third network is a convolutional autoencoder which refines the shape of the myocardium and scar/fibrosis in each slice and in the total LV volume (fig.~\ref{fig:network_arch}C).